chaimPaneth/react-native-jw-media-player/README.md

 ### Background Audio

-This package supports Background audio sessions just follow the JWPlayer docs for background session.
+This package supports Background audio sessions by setting the `backgroundAudioEnabled` prop on the [PlaylistItem](#PlaylistItem), just follow the JWPlayer docs for background session.

 Here for Android https://developer.jwplayer.com/sdk/android/docs/developer-guide/interaction/audio/ although this package handles background audio playing in android as is and you shouldn't have to make any additional changes.

 Here for iOS https://developer.jwplayer.com/sdk/ios/docs/developer-guide/embedding/features/ under Background Audio section.

+For iOS you will have to enable `audio` in **Signing & Capabilities** under `background modes`.